Article Updated On

 It’s estimated that there is around one asbestos-related lung cancer diagnosis for every mesothelioma death.

-A good starting point to protect yourself and others from the dangers of asbestos is to educate yourself and practice asbestos awareness.
+A good starting point to protect yourself and others from dangerous asbestos exposure is to educate yourself and practice asbestos awareness.

-If you work in construction or a related trade, then it’s advisable to take an asbestos awareness course, which will teach you all you need to know about asbestos, the dangers and how best to protect yourself whilst carrying out your work.
+If you work in construction or a related trade, then it’s advisable to take an asbestos awareness course, which will teach you all you need to know about asbestos, why it’s dangerous and how best to protect yourself whilst carrying out your work.

 Depending on the type of job you do, you may need further training on handling asbestos, for example if you are an asbestos removal operative.